kavirajk/go-challenges/README.md

 ## Motivation

-To learn to write idiomatic Go code for real-world problems
+Learn to write idiomatic Go code for real-world problems.